CodeNClimb/springboot-hello-world/eCommerce/README.md

 ## Health Monitoring

 ### Prometheus
-- Navigate to [prometheus](http://localhost:9090) in your web browser.
+- Navigate to [Prometheus](http://localhost:9090) in your web browser.
-- In the search tab, you may now enter a metric e.g. `process_cpu_seconds_total` of choice and recieve a graph of the results.
+- In the search tab, you may now enter a metric e.g. `process_cpu_seconds_total` of choice and receive a graph of the results.

 ### Grafana
 Grafana acts as an aggregator of all the metrics collected by prometheus.
 This allows us to create dashboards which gives us an overview of the health of our application at a glance.